beverleysun/Quinzical/README.md

 In the 'Practice' section, you will be presented with all the possible categories.
 Simply click one and a randomly chosen question from that category will be asked.
 You will be given 3 attempts the answer the question - on your third attempt, the first letter of the answer is given.
 Don't worry about getting it wrong!
 The questions aren't worth anything, they're simply there for you to practice.

-When you've completed all the questions in the 'Play' section, just reset the game and a new set of questions will be generated for you to play again!
+When you've completed all the questions in the 'Play' section, enter a name to save your score and the game wil reset.
+A new set of questions will be generated for you to play again!

 You can also add your own questions!
 [Read below to find out how](#adding-categories-and-questions)